-Due to this differentiation, an entity may not be prosecuted and is also not eligible for leniency measures in criminal proceedings (except special situations provided for by special legislation).
+Because of this differentiation, an entity may not be prosecuted and is also not eligible for leniency measures in criminal proceedings (except special situations provided for by special legislation).
 Prosecution and leniency measures are applicable to individuals.
-An entity may, however, face a number of sanctions as a result of its directors or employees' criminal misconduct.
+An entity may, however, face a number of sanctions as a result of its directors' or employees' criminal misconduct.

 Joint representation by counsel is not prohibited, in principle, but it may be incompatible with other provisions in respect of regulations for a lawyer's conduct or the handling of privileged information.

 Corporate conduct may be punishable in certain cases.
 In most provisions (e.g., anti-corruption, anti-money laundering, anti-cartel legislation), company conduct is punishable when linked with positive gains or advantages in relation to this conduct.
 In other words, the company is liable as an entity – notwithstanding individual liability of employees – when there is some type of profit, gain or advantage to the company.
 The severity of punishment in these cases (in the form of administrative penalties or fines) usually depends on the type of profit or gain, as well as the annual turnover of the company.